Podcast Production Time Calculator

 Worked Example: Moderate Interview Episode

-You expect to do a moderate amount of editing: trimming pauses, removing a few mistakes, and adding intro and outro music.
-You decide this is a complexity of 3.
+Imagine you are preparing a 40-minute interview episode with three segments: a brief opening, the main guest conversation, and a short outro with calls to action.
+You expect to do a moderate amount of editing by trimming pauses, removing a few mistakes, balancing levels, and adding intro and outro music.
+That sounds like a complexity score of 3.

 Plug the values into the formula: